-While Washington State does not require you to use the services of an attorney in a dissolution case, you must use specific forms, and you and your spouse must follow a case schedule issued by the court.
+While Washington State does not require you to use the services of a Seattle family law attorney in a dissolution case, you must use specific forms, and you and your spouse must follow a case schedule issued by the court.

 When you hire an attorney, he or she functions as an advocate for your interests during this difficult time.
 An attorney knows your legal rights, the process to follow, and which papers need to be filed.

 What if I cannot afford an attorney to represent me?